andgordio/mockupless/docs/Courses/LayoutBasics/Core/form-controls.md

 - You add the `id` attribute to the `input` tag with a value of your choice.
 - You add the `for` attribute to the `label` tag with the same value.

-When the label is clicked, user’s browser looks for an input with the `id` that matches the value in the `for` attribute, and if it finds one, it acts like the checkbox was clicked:
+When the label is clicked, the browser looks for an input with the `id` that matches the value in the `for` attribute, and if it finds one, it acts like the checkbox was clicked:

 <iframe height="210" style="width: 100%;" scrolling="no" title="Core—Form—checkbox, clickable" src="//codepen.io/andgordy/embed/joVZdq/?height=210&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/joVZdq/'>Core—Form—checkbox, clickable</a> by And Gordy (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-The syntax is a little complex, but implementing this interaction is considered a good practice.
-Most users expect to be able to click the text, because it works this way in most applications.
+The syntax is a little complex, but implementing this feature is usually a necessary step.
+Most users expect the text to be clickable, because it is clickable in most applications.
 Also, text has a larger area than a checkbox control, which makes it an easier target.

 You can also add the `checked` attribute to the input tag if you want the control to be checked by default: